 Senate health care bill changes revealed: What to know

-Senators met behind closed doors Thursday to discuss the future of the Republicans’ plan to replace ObamaCare and unveiled a few changes to the bill.
+Senators met behind closed doors Thursday to discuss the future of the Republicans’ plan to replace ObamaCare and to unveil a few changes to the bill.

 Senate Majority Leader Mitch McConnell, R-Ky., released Thursday the revamped version of the Republican health care bill, which seeks out conservative support by letting insurers sell low-premium policies with limited coverage.

 While Senate Republicans are hoping to uphold a years-long promise of repealing former President Barack Obama’s health care overhaul, the GOP plan still remains in jeopardy because of divisions within the party.
-But President Trump said Wednesday that he will be “very angry” should the Senate fail to pass a new bill.
+But President Donald Trump said Wednesday that he will be “very angry” should the Senate fail to pass a new bill.

 The updated legislation includes additional money for states to help insurers curb consumers’ increasing premiums and out-of-pocket costs.
 It keeps the previous draft’s deep cuts to the Medicaid program, but allocates $45 billion to help states deal with the nationwide opioid epidemic.